pydata/pydata-sphinx-theme/docs/user_guide/analytics.rst

 Analytics and usage services
 ============================

-The theme supports analytics via the ``analytics`` option.
+The theme supports several web analytics services via the ``analytics`` option.
 It is configured by passing a dictionary with options.
-See the sections bellow for relevant options depending on the analytic provider that you want to use.
+See the sections bellow for relevant options depending on the analytics provider that you want to use.

 .. code:: python